How Solitaire Is Transforming Interactive Displays With AI and Secure Collaboration

 India’s IoT & Display Opportunity: A Global 2030 Roadmap

-The global IoT-powered AV market is projected to surpass USD 71 billion by 2030.
-India will contribute an estimated 5–6% of this growth.
+The global IoT-powered AV market is projected to surpass USD 71 billion by 2030, with India expected to contribute an estimated 5–6% to this growth.

-Dr. Chatterjee outlines Solitaire’s staged expansion plan: “Our first three years were to streamline the Indian operation, which we have already done.
+Dr. Chatterjee outlines Solitaire’s staged expansion plan: “Our first three years were focused on streamlining the Indian operation, which we have already achieved.
 Currently, more than 358 partners are working with us.”

-Next steps are already defined: “We will be entering the Middle East market, and from the Middle East, we’ll cater to 13 GCC countries.
+The next phase is clearly defined: “We will be entering the Middle East market, and from the Middle East, we’ll cater to the GCC countries.
 Then Southeast Asia, and gradually, the European market.”

-The ambition is clear: “The aspiration is to take the brand to the global level, step-by-step.”
+The ambition is unmistakable: “The aspiration is to take the brand to the global level, step by step.”
+On product expansion, he adds, “Gradually, we’ll add commercial displays, digital signage, video walls, Direct LED, and diversify our portfolio within the broader display ecosystem.”

 Smart Classroom Rollouts: Learnings From Government Deployments

-“The irony is that the tender criteria often favour MNCs over emerging Indian brands like Solitaire.”
+Solitaire works extensively across ICT, smart classrooms, and public-sector initiatives.
+But Dr. Chatterjee highlights a structural challenge: “Most government tenders are specified in such a way that multinational OEMs get the preference.”
+He adds that while India promotes “Make in India", “the irony is that the tender’s OEM PQ criteria often favour MNCs over emerging and credible Indian brands like Solitaire.”

-He calls for re-evaluation of PQ/TQ frameworks so Indian OEMs can compete on an equal footing.

-Yet, the market opportunity remains strong: “The Indian government is pumping enough money for digital classroom integration, opportunities for brands like us to scale.”
+He calls for a re-evaluation of OEM PQ frameworks so that Indian manufacturers can compete on an equal footing.
+Despite these challenges, the Indian market opportunity remains strong: “The Indian government is pumping enough money into digital classroom integration - creating opportunities for brands like us to scale.”

 Scaling Through a Strong Partner & Service Ecosystem